A Touch of Braille

 - an awareness of resources for further braille instruction.

-A brailler or a computer with 6-key capability (Perky Duck, etc.) For a free Perky Duck download, click here.
+A Perkins brailler and braille paper, or a computer with 6-key capability (Perky Duck, etc.).
+For a free Perky Duck download, click here.

-Five (5) contact hours will be offered for full day participation.
+Three and one-half (3.5) contact hours will be offered for full participation.

 This training is limited to the first 20 participants to register.
 Classes fill-up fast, so don’t delay signing up!